espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 - Install the Espressif IDE
 - Install the tools using the Tools Manager

-### Assignmnent: Blink project
+## Assignment 2: Creating a new project with Components

 ---

-> TODO: Create a new project usint the blink as template.

-#### Project configuration

-> TODO: Setup the project using the SDKConfig.

-#### Building the project

-> TODO: Build.

-#### Flash to the device

-> TODO: Flash.

-#### Monitoring the serial output

-> TODO: Monitor.

-#### Debugging

-> TODO: Debug.

-### Assignmnent: Creating a project with Components

----

 On this assignment, we will show on how to use components to accelerate your development.
 Components are similar to libraries, adding new features like sensors drivers, protocols, and any other feature that is not part of the ESP-IDF.
 Some components are already part of some examples and the ESP-IDF also uses the external component approach to make the ESP-IDF more modular.

-Using components not only makes your project easier to maintain but also improve the development speed by reusing and sharing components accross different projects.
+Using components not only makes your project easier to maintain but also improve the development speed by reusing and sharing components with different projects.

-If you want to create and publish your own component, we recooment you to watch [DevCon23 - Developing, Publishing, and Maintaining Components for ESP-IDF](https://www.youtube.com/watch?v=D86gQ4knUnc) talk.
+If you want to create and publish your own component, we recommend you to watch [DevCon23 - Developing, Publishing, and Maintaining Components for ESP-IDF](https://www.youtube.com/watch?v=D86gQ4knUnc) talk.

 {{< youtube D86gQ4knUnc >}}